Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re definitely in the right place!

 This jacket comes with a removable hood, but the faux fur trim can’t be detached.
 Additionally, there are no drawstring cords to adjust the hood on your head, so it can easily be blown off in really windy weather.

 The Columbia women’s down jacket features two external and one internal pocket.
 It also has a drawstring at the hem, which lets you decide how you want it to fit – tighten up the drawcord really well if you want that heat to stay inside, or loosen it up a little if you want to cool down a little bit.

 The cuffs are elastic, which keeps the warmth inside the sleeves.
 On top of all that, the jacket is treated for water resistance, which helps it stay warm even in wet weather.
 But it is not entirely waterproof, and the down clusters themselves weren’t treated with Down Defender, so bear that in mind.

 The Icy Heights jacket runs true to size, and it’s a regular fitting jacket.
 There’s no need to go a size up or down; you can wear it even over bulkier sweaters and hoodies.
 In addition to that, I love that there are lots of sizes available, from XS to 3XL.
 And with eight different color options, it shouldn’t be difficult to pick up a jacket you will love wearing!

-A packable down jacket can also be really warm - the Sierra Designs jacket is proof of that.
-It is insulated with 800 fill power down, and has a 90-10 down to feather ratio.
-Which means that this is a really warm jacket, suitable even for sub zero temperatures.
+A packable down jacket can also be really warm – the Sierra Designs jacket is proof of that.
+It is insulated with 800 fill power down and has a 90-10 down to feather ratio.
+This means that this is a really warm jacket, suitable even for sub-zero temperatures.